 “If I could write that way, I'd be lunching at the Algonquin.”

 I am a senior software engineer at the University of Chicago, specializing in mobile and personal devices.
-Addison-Wesley is rushing (their word) my fifth book into a second printing.

 At a singles event, the icebreaker was to hand around sheets for you to tell what you were doing in this or that year.
 I wrote: